How to put weight on a horse

 • Social Interaction - As most horse owners know, Horses can be highly aggressive against one another.
 If you're feeding horses in a herd, you'll have to contend with the natural order of power.
 Not only might younger, smaller, and more timid horses be pushed away from the feeders, but they may also be stressed, which causes them to waste more energy and predispose them to health issues such as stomach ulcers and colic.

 In general, it's critical to feed underweight horses individually, ensuring that they are receiving the correct amount of food.
 Studies have shown CBD can reduce anxiety in animal and human research.
+Anecdotes from veterinarian professionals that work with horses and use CBD to treat them report that it helps manage equine anxiety.
 CBD may have the potential to reduce social anxiety interactions.

 HOW TO HELP A HORSE GAIN WEIGHT